andrei-galkin/SurveyApp/README.md

 # SurveyApp
 SurveyApp is small and basic survey application.
-Build on .NET Core, Angular, MS SQL
+Build on C#, .NET Core, Angular 4, MS SQL

 # How do I get set up?
 1. Clone repo.